symbol/symbol-docs/source/guides/aggregate/sending-a-multisig-transaction.rst

 Sending a multisig transaction
 ##############################

-Send a transaction involving a multisig account.
+This guide will show you how to issue transactions from a multisig account.

 **********
 Background